E1 error — communication fault

 When to Call a Professional

-DIY repairs for an E1 communication fault on the GE PHS930SLSS typically cost $20–$120, covering a replacement ribbon cable, control board connector, or interface board.
-A professional service call runs $150–$300 once you factor in labor and diagnostic fees.
-Tackling this repair yourself can save you $100–$200 or more.
+If you’re tackling the repair yourself, fixing the E1 communication fault on the GE PHS930SLSS typically costs $20–$120.
+This includes the cost of a replacement ribbon cable, control board connector, or interface board.
+If you opt for professional help, expect to pay $150–$300, including labor and diagnostic fees.
+By doing this repair on your own, you could save $100–$200 or more.

 Can I clear the E1 error on my GE PHS930SLSS without calling a technician?

-Yes, start by unplugging the range for 60 seconds to reset the control board.
-If the E1 error returns after power is restored, a deeper communication fault likely requires professional diagnosis.
+Yes, you can start by unplugging the range for 60 seconds to reset the control board.
+However, if the E1 error returns after power is restored, a more serious communication fault likely requires professional diagnosis.

 What causes the E1 communication fault on this induction range?

-The E1 error typically signals a failed connection between the user interface board and the main control board.
-Loose ribbon cables or a faulty control board are the most common culprits.
+Typically, the E1 error indicates a failed connection between the user interface board and the main control board.
+Loose ribbon cables or a faulty control board are the usual suspects.

 Is it safe to keep using the PHS930SLSS while the E1 error is active?

-No, you should stop using the range until the fault is resolved.
-A communication error can cause unpredictable behavior, including burners not responding correctly to temperature controls.
+No, it’s best to stop using the range until the fault is resolved.
+A communication error can result in unpredictable behavior, such as burners not responding correctly to temperature controls.